How do I establish guardianship for an incapacitated adult in North Carolina and protect their assets from Medicaid estate recovery?

 Medicaid may seek repayment from the estate of a recipient under North Carolina’s estate recovery rules.
 See N.C.G.S. § 108A-80.21 and N.C.G.S. § 108A-80.22.
 To limit exposure, consider these strategies:

-• Use a properly drafted special needs trust.
-When funded by a third party, these trusts protect assets from estate recovery.
+- Use a properly drafted special needs trust.
+When funded by a third party, these trusts generally are not subject to Medicaid estate recovery for the beneficiary’s Medicaid benefits.

-• Purchase Medicaid-exempt assets.
-North Carolina law protects a primary residence (up to certain value), one vehicle and household goods.
+- Purchase Medicaid-exempt assets.
+Medicaid eligibility rules generally exclude a primary residence (subject to equity limits and other rules), one vehicle and household goods.

 Key Steps to Protect Your Loved One’s Assets